Buffalo State University: United Students Government

 United Students Government (USG) represents the student body in campus governance and helps administrate student activities and organizations.
 USG provides activities, services, and student representation at Buffalo State.
 USG is headed by an executive branch of students elected each year along with a judicial branch and senate elected at the same time.
 USG manages and disperses money provided by the mandatory student activity fee to the many organizations and clubs on campus.

 Athletics

 Buffalo State's sports teams are known as the Bengals.
 Buffalo State competes in 16 varsity sports within NCAA Division III.

-The Bengals men's basketball team won a State University of New York's Athletic Conference championship and advanced to the Sweet 16 in the NCAA Division III Tournament in 2011.
-In fall 2012, the Bengals football team prevailed in a dramatic upset over the No. 1-ranked University of Wisconsin-Whitewater, breaking into the national rankings for the first time since 2000.

-The men's and women's ice hockey teams play in the 1,800-seat Ice Arena within the Buffalo State Sports Arena on campus.
-The Ice Arena serves as a practice facility for the Buffalo Sabres, has hosted the NJCAA championships, and is also a host site for the Western New York Federation High School Hockey regular season and championship playoffs.

-In 2019, the cheerleading team placed 5th at the NCA collegiate national championship in the intermediate DIII division.

 Club sports

 Buffalo State also has four club sports funded by the United Students Government (USG): men's club hockey, co-ed rowing, men's rugby, and women's rugby.

 Greek life

 Buffalo State has an Inter-Greek Association to support the operation of fraternities and sororities on campus.
-There are 11 fraternities and sororities recognized at Buffalo State.
+There are 14 fraternities and sororities recognized at Buffalo State.